fossabot/hydrusrv/README.md

 #### Upgrading from 2.x to 3.x

-Upgrading from `2.x` to `3.x` can be done via `git pull && yarn install`, but requires some additional work and considerations.
+Upgrading from `2.x` to `3.x` can be done via `git pull && yarn`, but requires some additional work and considerations.

 First of all, the app database structure has changed, with the table `tokens` having a new column `media_hash`.
 You need to either re-create your database